-Marina Stirbey is a legendary figure of Romanian women in aviation in the first part of the 20th century.
-The descendant of an old aristocratic family, Marina Stirbey had the education, courage and money to live her dream of becoming a pilot.
+Marina Stirbey is a legendary figure of Romanian women in aviation from the first part of the 20th century.
+The descendant of an old aristocratic family, Marina Stirbey had the education, courage, and money to live her dream of becoming a pilot.

-She obtained her license in 1935 and just one year later she crossed the Baltic Sea after flying alone from Bucharest to Stockholm.
-She was one of the main advocates for creating a medical air fleet and, like Smaranda Braescu, she was a pilot in the medical wing during the Second World War.
+She obtained her license in 1935.
+Just one year later she crossed the Baltic Sea after flying alone from Bucharest to Stockholm.
+She was one of the main advocates for creating a medical air fleet and, like Smaranda Braescu, she was a pilot in the White Squadron during the Second World War.

 Architecture and constructions were two more fields of work seen as part of the men’s world.
 Virginia Andreescu Haret was the pioneer.

 The first woman architect in Romania, Virginia Haret graduated from the University of Architecture in 1919, a premiere of the time.

 In a career that latest over 30 years, she realized the plans for over 130 buildings from Romania, including splendid villas, schools, churches, and public buildings.
 She designed in the Neo-Romanian style that dominated the beginning of the 20th century, but she also promoted Art Deco and modernist styles.

 Virginia Haret was also an artist, with numerous published drawings and paintings, and a professor of architecture, encouraging young women to follow a career in architecture.

 Discover the houses and monuments built by Virginia Haret on virginiaharet.blogspot.ro

 Being allowed to practice the law was almost impossible for women in Romania at the beginning of the 20th century.
 Things changed radically after Ella Negruzzi fought for her rights.